 Why is Shockwave Flash Crashing in Google Chrome?

-Shockwave Flash will crash in Google Chrome if some additional plugin conflicts with this plugin.
-Usually, the solution is to disable this plugin because Adobe discontinued Shockwave on April 9, 2019. and this plugin represents a security problem.
-Therefore, shockwave Flash is not recommended browser plugin anymore.
+Shockwave Flash will crash in Google Chrome if an additional plugin conflicts with it.
+Usually, the solution is to turn off this plugin because Adobe discontinued It on April 9, 2019, and this plugin represents a security problem.
+Therefore, Shockwave Flash is no longer a recommended browser plugin.

-Today we are mainly discussing Chrome because of the faulty way in which it manages the Flash content.
-Browsers other than Chrome have to do the Flash installation through the ghost system.
+Today, we are mainly discussing Chrome because of the faulty way it manages Flash content.
+Browsers other than Chrome have to install Flash through the Ghost system.
 On the other hand, Chrome has an internal Flash installation.
 As a result, the browsers run smoothly without any errors when the updates are regular.

-How to determine what installation was causing the crash?
+How do” you determine what installation was causing the crash?

-How to fix shockwave crash on Google Chrome?
+How can the shockwave crash on Google Chrome be fixed?

 • Open Chrome.

-• Go to the Address Bar, press enter; you will see the list of plugins that the browser contains.
+• Go to the Address Bar and press enter.
+You will see the list of plugins in the browser.

 • Look at the plugins for the Flash entry.
-If the entry has Flash (2 Files), it is a good chance that Flash conflict is the issue.
+If it has Flash (2 Files), there is a good chance that a Flash conflict is the issue.

-• Suppose you look at the upper right-hand corner in the browser window.
+• Suppose you look at the upper right-hand corner of the browser window.
 You can see the small (+) sign.
-Click on it, and the entries for the plugin will expand.
-Go back to the entry for Flash.
+Click on it, and the plugin entries will expand.
+Then, go back to the entry for Flash.

-• You will see a screenshot type element: there will be 2 Flash entries and one chrome entry for the internal Chrome installation and the other for the host OS’s installation.
+• You will see a screenshot-type element: two Flash entries, one for the internal Chrome installation and the other for the host OS’s installation.

-• Click on the disable link on Chrome’s internal installation of Flash in Chrome’s AppData folder.
-Next, ensure it is not a stand-alone Flash installation.
+• COS’s on the turn off COSon Chrome’s internal insChrome’sn of Flash in Chrome’s AppData foldChrome’s, ensure it is not a stand-alone Flash installation.
 After you follow this process, the entry will be optimized.

-• After this process, you will not receive automatic updates for each upgrade.
-To check for these downloads, go to Adobe’s Flash Download Page and turn on the update check to ensure installation is done timely.
+• AfAdobeIn the afAdobe’sss, you will not receive automatic updates for each upgrade.
+To check for these downloads, go to Adobe’s Flash DownloaAdobe’sand turn on the update check to ensure installation is done timely.

 Check for faulty software.